gjellerup1857/abbv/ui-components/README.md

 The goal here is to slowly move to using Tailwind-generated CSS classes throughout the new architecture.
 To achieve that, all new components should be using the new themed classes and other Tailwind classes.
 But what about the old CSS?

 > As components are replaced, please be sure to check the old CSS and remove classes that are no longer being used.

 ### Working Alongside Host Code: Adblock

 #### Aligning Themed CSS

 As the new theme styles use `data-*` attributes, the new CSS should not conflict with the old CSS.

 However, as discussed in https://gitlab.com/eyeo/extensions/extensions/-/merge_requests/36#what-is-the-use-of-the-code-in-this-state-with-all-these-comments, through this project we are also constraining the variable-ized values that exist in the legacy CSS.
 In order to support moving forward while achieving a large change incrementally, the legacy CSS files have been organized to leave indications of the work still to be done as UI components are created and then integrated into host and fragment components.

 The idea is that as we slowly replace current components with new ones, we have pointers as to which theme values to use for the new components and how much that changes the design.

 In most cases, we should be able to add new components alongside old CSS and not have to change too much to keep them aligned.
 Changing the `dark_theme` `‌--extension-name-bg-color-hovered` from `‌--dark-gray1` to `--gray2` should not be a big deal, but by looking at the CSS, the developer can see that it has changed and should therefore double check that it is not illegible.
 And then the value can either be removed from the CSS — because it will no longer be used — or updated to match across old and new implementations.º

 But sometimes changes will be bigger, and the organization and comments in this shows where we are deviating, so that we can make good choices.
 For instance, to be more semantically aligned across themes, within the `dark` theme `‌--popup-link-text: var(--red4);` should be changed to `‌--popup-link-text: var(--blue3);`.
 This is reflected in the CSS for whoever picks up the link component and they can confirm it makes sense and share with design.

 In other cases, the outcome may be that we contract some instances but also reflect new categories in the `ui-components`.

 Consider the `Button`.

 As the start of implementation, the developer may expect the `Button` to have five `kind` options,ºº which align with the majority of cases and design best practices.
 However, we have some buttons where the color used is not the themed button color, so the developer also knows that providing a `colorOverride` prop to the new Button component will allow us to:

 1. Notice where we are using a button outside the theme
 2. Proceed with our work in parallel to working with design to determine whether we need another button kind / have found an unexpected case that can be converted to the default.
 For instance, we might decide that the premium yellow is important in Adblock and so there should be a `premium` kind of button that has that yellow included.
 But the `ancillary` buttons can be replaced by the `outline` variant.

 The ultimate goal is that as we complete the move to the new UI framework, these files will get smaller and smaller, until they disappear.
 While the information could possibly be captured elsewhere, keeps it exactly where the decisions will be made.

-### Working Alongside Host Code: ABP
+### Working Alongside Host Code: AB

-*Content still to come.*
+To integrate `ui-components` in AB you need to do the following steps:

+1. Make sure you have built the `ui-components` package before you start.
+2. Uncomment all the code marked with a `TODO (ui-components):`
+3. Make sure you have the `ui-components` package installed in AB
+4. Start changing code in `host/adblock/adblock-betafish/button/react-components`

+Note: After we ship our first page in React with `ui-components` in AB, we should update the above steps.